-Of all the many changes we are required to live by at present, not the least for many of those in the Christian community is the loss of the capacity to share bread and wine together.
-Some churches - like ours - are able to do so occasionally at home, but it remains a somewhat solitary act, shorn of the usual sense of unity and community.
+Of all the many changes forced upon us in the last few years by the Covid-19 pandemic, not the least for many of those in the Christian community was the loss of the capacity to share bread and wine together.
 Since the earliest days of the church, sharing bread and wine has been vitally important to our community life.
 It was commanded by Jesus, and although the exact format of its expression varies hugely across cultures, its essence takes us back to the heart of our good news.
 Jesus gave himself 'for the life of the world' (v51).